OFFSHORE WIND CONNECTIONS 2026

 WELCOME TO OWC 2026!

-Andrew Oliver, chair of Humber Marine and Renewables will officially open the conference and introduce the opening keynote address. -
+Camilla Carlbom Flinn, Director at Humber Marine and Renewables will officially open the conference and welcome delegates. -

 09.10-10.10